odinuv/web/articles/programming/git.md

 Git obviously has to be installed first, you can [download](https://git-scm.com/download) classic installer for Windows OS or use package manager on Linux.

+Here is a link to [Git cheatsheet](https://services.github.com/on-demand/downloads/github-git-cheat-sheet.pdf).
+You can print it and look up Git commands when your memory fails you.

+{: .note}
+There is also a plenty of other "cheatsheets" online.
+Just type what you need plus "cheatsheet" keyword and select the one which fits your needs.

 ### Basic workflow
 When you work alone on a simple project, you will usually follow these steps: